GB Boxing joins breakaway governing body

 World Boxing says it plans to work "constructively and collaboratively" to develop a pathway to preserve boxing's place at the Olympics.

-It said "many" national bodies have "already indicated their interest" in joining the federation.
+It said "many" national bodies have "already indicated their interest" in joining the federation, with the membership process set to start in May.

 Simon Toulson, previously of the International Canoe Federation and International Weightlifting Federation, will oversee the organisation as interim secretary general.